Bharata chakravarti

-The ancient name of India was named "Bhāratavarsha" or "Bhārata" or "Bharata-bhumi" after him.

-According to the Digambara sub-tradition of Jainism, in his later years, he renounced the world, led an ascetic life and attained kevalajnana (omniscience).
-According to the Svetambara Jains, he attained kevalgyana (omniscience) after which he renounce the world.
-He gained kevalgyana when he realised there is no beauty in our bodies and hence renounced the world being kevalgyani (omniscient) and then attained moksha.
+According to the Digambara sub-tradition of Jainism, in his later years, he renounced the world, led an ascetic life, and attained kevala jnana (omniscience).
+According to the Śvetāmbara Jains, he attained kevala jnana (omniscience) after which he renounced the world.
+He gained kevala jnana when he came to believe that the human body lacked beauty and renounced the world as a kevalajnani (omniscient), and then attained moksha.

 Life in traditional accounts

 Early life and family

 In a Jain legend, Yasasvati Devi, senior-most queen of Rishabhanatha (first Jain tirthankara), saw four auspicious dreams one night.
 She saw the sun and the moon, the Mount Meru, the lake with swans, earth and the ocean.
 Rishabhanatha explained her that these dreams meant that a chakravartin ruler will be born to them who will conquer whole of the world.
 Then, Bharata was born to them on the ninth day of the dark half of the month of Chaitra.
 He was a Kshatriya born in Ikshvaku dynasty.
 His education included special emphasis on law and the science of polity of kings.
 He also had interest in dancing and art.
 Bharata married many princesses during his world conquest and Subhadra was his chief queen.
 He was succeeded by his son Arka Kirti (founder of Suryavansha).
 Bharata also had another son named Marichi, who was one of the previous incarnation of Mahavira, the twenty-fourth tirthankara.